GitLN01/SSL-Certificate-Checker/README.md

 - 20 – number of days before expiry to trigger a warning (default: 30)
 - /home/user/ssl_logs – folder where log files will be saved (default: current directory)

+---

-Don't forget to check the newly created files for the output!
+**Don't forget to check the newly created files for the output!**